Pair jailed after stabbing man and woman in their own home during robbery

 Detective Sergeant Nigel Rigby of GMP’s Wigan Borough said: “This was a nasty and violent attempt to get money from the victims, which sadly ended in two people being stabbed.

-“Mackin and Heaton thought they could get away with it and were trying to flee when they were stopped by police and today’s sentence just shows that crime doesn’t pay.”
+“Mackin and Heaton thought they could get away with it and were trying to flee when they were stopped by police and, this today’s sentence just shows that crime doesn’t pay.”